parrotgeek1/Cross-Species_Gene_Finder/README.md

 # CrossSpeciesGeneFinder
 Use the NCBI database to find smilar genes across species!

-Run the !!!
-RUN.bat file to start.
+Double-click CSGF.jar to start.
 You will be given instructions.
-Java is required.
-Windows only for now.
+Java is required

 CSGF Batch File Format
 ---